Nemin32/Nemin32.github.io/other/_posts/2021-05-31-newsurvey.md

 finally the "Real overall" column is a row-wise average of the first five columns.
 I calculated this to check how self-aware the voters are about their real preferences.

-{% include caption.html url="/imgs/newsurvey/preferences.png" description="" %}

-{% include caption.html url="/imgs/newsurvey/prefplatform.png" description="" %}
+{% include caption.html url="/imgs/newsurvey/prefplatform.png" description="Each group represents a
+platform.
+Answers pointing downwards prefer AE, while those that are upwards prefer SS." %}

 As I have previously joked with friends, there seems to be an "Iron Curtain" between the OWI-YouTube and OWF-RELIVE-Reddit axis.
 What I mean by this is aside from a few outlying cases OWI's Discord and the people asked on YouTube overwhelmingly lean towards Soulstorm, while the other platforms lean towards Abe's Exoddus.

+{% include caption.html url="/imgs/newsurvey/preferences.png" description="The same dataset, but
+this time grouped by category." %}

 However, there are two categories where everyone agrees: Both in the Music and Gameplay department Exoddus clearly wins.
 Similarly, however, a bit less unanimously people seem to prefer Abe's new design over his old one.

+Either way as the averages show the participants prefer Abe's Exoddus overall.

 ### Would you rather see the Old Quintology continued or the New one?

+{% include caption.html url="/imgs/newsurvey/oldnew.png" description="" %}

 Of course now that the series has been rebooted, the question arose whether people are more interested in seeing the old story finished or the new one.
 While I assume most have a pretty clear